python-ldap/python-ldap/Doc/faq.rst

       l = ldap.initialize('ldap://foobar')
       l.set_option(ldap.OPT_REFERRALS,0)

+    Note that setting the above option does NOT prevent search continuations from being returned, rather only that ``libldap`` won't attempt to resolve referrals.

 **Q**: Why am I seeing a ``ldap.SUCCESS`` traceback as output?

     **A**: Most likely, you are using one of the non-synchronous calls, and probably